 My work is guaranteed.
 Please see the guarantee page for complete details.
 If you still have questions about my guarantee, call me at (972) 983-8571.

-No, I’m sorry, I specialize in windshield chip repair only.
+Yes, I specialize in windshield chip repair and replacement.

 Prices depend on the size and type of damage.
 Please call me at (972) 983-8571 or contact me for a quote.